How to Do a Brand Audit: An Executive’s Guide

 - Cost Per Acquisition (CPA)

-The competition affects everything an organization does.
-So, it pays to know your brand’s strengths and weaknesses compared to rivals.
+Competition affects everything an organization does.
+So, it pays to know your brand's strengths and weaknesses compared to competitors.
+In this phase, you will examine your top competitors and use the insights to adjust your growth strategy.

 Direct competitors have similar offers and target the same customers.
-They are the primary influencers of your product development, sales processes, and marketing strategy.
-Indirect competitors offer a replacement or alternative product to your own.
+As a result, they influence your product development, sales processes, and marketing strategy.

 Choose three to five direct competitors for analysis.
-Fewer than three may not provide enough information.
-Over five can complicate this step.
+Fewer than three may not provide enough information, and more than five can complicate this step.

 Explore your competitors' strengths and weaknesses

-- Visual identities.
-This includes the logo, tagline, colors, value proposition, and brand messaging to gauge uniqueness and individuality.
+- Review their visual identities.
+This includes the logo, tagline, colors, value proposition, and brand messaging.
+Assess each one for its uniqueness and individuality.

-- Offers.
+- Evaluate their offers.
 Note their product features, pricing, and benefit claims.
 This information helps you understand how they position themselves and who they target.

-- Marketing strategies.
-Look at all avenues to understand how they connect with audiences.
+- Study their marketing strategies.
+Look at everything they use for promotion to understand how they connect with audiences.
 Study websites, advertising campaigns, content marketing, social media profiles, and other marketing channels.

 The customer experience

-The customer experience (CX) represents all the public’s interactions with a business.
+The customer experience (CX) refers to the public's interactions with a business.
 CX begins with awareness and never ends.
-It includes website visits, sales presentations, buying a product, and customer service.
+It covers everything from sales presentations to buying a product to getting help from customer service.

+Reviewing customer service policies to ensure they align with your marketing and sales processes is also a good idea.
 Consistency is the foundation of a positive customer experience.
-It’s tough to get a customer, and you can’t afford to lose them once you do.
-Approximately 73% of customers said they would switch to a competitor after one poor experience with a brand.
+Approximately 73 percent of customers said they would switch to a competitor after one bad experience with a brand.

 Analyze web analytics data